tjclawson/Sprint-Android-Additional-Android-Assignments/M01/README.md

 1. Create a project and add any media source in the raw directory(audio/video)
 2. Add your own UI to the app for the seekbar, play/pause buttons
 3. Add clicklisteners for the play/pause buttons to properly prepare and play the media.
-4. Use the Handler class in Android to run a piece of code repeatedly every second.
-This code should update the position of the seekbar for the media.
+4. Write a function that runs every second to update the position of the seekbar and also shows the time elapsed value and time remaining value in this format: mm:ss

 ## Go Further
 - Repeat this project using ExoPlayer instead of the traditional MediaPlayer.